PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 All done.
 Let's exit from postgres account by typing exit so land back at our own user.

-Next we modify postgres pg_hba.conf to allow all connections from localhost to the local database server:

-`$ sudo nano /etc/postgresql/9.6/main/pg_hba.conf`

-!NOTE "Paste it under the "Put your actual configuration here"

-`host all all 127.0.0.1/32 trust`

-Restart postgresql after the change:

-`$ sudo service postgresql restart`
 ***
 Adopt Synapse config to use Postgresql
 ------------------